GuangxuanXu/GuangxuanXu.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
+Thanks for Jon Barron's great [website template](https://jonbarron.info/).
 Feel free to clone this code for your own personal use.
-But now it is mine lmao.
-And now it is the second update.